Music, TV bar Islam-compliant investors from Malaysia's Astro IPO

-KUALA LUMPUR Pay-TV firm Astro Malaysia Holdings will miss out on a pool of potential institutional investors in its planned $1.5 billion initial public offering (IPO) in October because it does not comply with Islamic law.
+KUALA LUMPUR, Sept 21 Pay-TV firm Astro Malaysia Holdings will miss out on a pool of potential institutional investors in its planned $1.5 billion initial public offering (IPO) in October because it does not comply with Islamic law.

 Malaysian firms are deemed sharia-compliant investments if they adhere to Islamic law, according to standards published by the country's Securities Commission.